TransAsia Airways Flight 222: Investigation

 An official investigation led by the Aviation Safety Council (ASC) of Taiwan was initiated.
-The aircraft's flight recorders were recovered and have been read out.
+The aircraft's flight recorders were recovered and read out.
 Some findings from the flight recorders were made known on 1 August 2014.
 It was revealed that the pilots announced an abort and go-around at 7:06 p.m., during final approach.
 At that time, the RPM of the number 1 (left pilot side) engine dropped, while unusual sounds were recorded by the cockpit voice recorder.
 These sounds were considered to be consistent with a propeller churning on trees, an interpretation supported by the discovery of remnants of tree branches in one engine.

 Typhoon Matmo

-Initially, Typhoon Matmo was blamed for the cause of the crash, as Matmo had made landfall earlier in the day.
+Initially, Typhoon Matmo was considered to be the cause of the crash, as Matmo had made landfall earlier in the day.
 Taipei Center had prohibited pilots to fly, with Typhoon Matmo still above Taiwan.
 The typhoon damaged buildings in Taiwan and injured 10 people.
 When Matmo had passed most of Taiwan, Taipei Center cleared pilots to fly in Taiwanese airspace, but it still warned pilots that the weather in and around Penghu Island would remain inclement.
 The center of Matmo was only 23 nautical miles from Penghu Island.
 Infrared image from Japan Meteorological Agency's satellite showed that the area surrounding Penghu were coloured "magenta" at 18:57, meaning that weather in Penghu was severe.
 Based on survivors' accounts, while approaching Penghu, the aircraft entered several instances of turbulence with thunder and lightning.
 At 19:00, Captain Lee told the passengers to prepare for landing, and the aircraft then crashed and exploded.
 Investigators interviewed the crew in the tower, who stated that the visibility in Magong had been greatly reduced due to Typhoon Matmo, although several minutes later, the visibility improved significantly.

 Matmo affected Magong Airport, but only from its outerband.
 Investigators retrieved the radar images in Magong and found out that two rainbands passed through Magong Airport before and after the crash.
 These rainbands could cause significant changes in wind directions and rain intensity.
 According to radar data in Magong Airport, the rain intensity at 18:03 until 19:00 was moderate.
 This was the first rainband to pass the airport.
 The intensity decreased sometime between 18:35 and 19:00, but as the second rainband passed the airport, the rain intensified, and visibility reduced rapidly.